spencer-shadley/spencer-shadley.github.io/_posts/2015-9-4-Second-Week.md

 <br>
 <strong>Tips of the week</strong>
 <br>
- * Go ahead and spend the initial (often painful) overhead of setting up a great developing environment.
+Markup : * Go ahead and spend the initial (often painful) overhead of setting up a great developing environment.
 You only set it up once but will use it for (potentially) months.
  * Use a debugger for C++ like Microsoft Visual Studio (avoid print debugging at all costs)